intake/intake/docs/source/data-packages.rst

   * Data packages can be self-describing using Intake catalog files
   * Applications that need certain datasets can include data packages in their dependency list

-A data package does not necessarily imply there are data files inside the package.
-A data package could describe remote data sources (such as files in S3) and take up very little space on disk.
+In this tutorial, we give a walkthrough to enable you to distribute any dataset to others, so that they can access the data using Intake without worrying about where it resides or how it should be loaded.

 Defining a Package
 ''''''''''''''''''

+The steps involved in creating a data package are:

+1. Identifying a dataset, which can be accessed via a URL or included directly as one or more files in the package.
+2. Creating a package containing an intake catalog file, meta.yaml (description of the data, version, requirements, etc.) and a script to copy the data.
+3. Building the package using the command conda build.
+4. Uploading the package to a package repository such as `Anaconda Cloud <https://anaconda.org>`_ or your own private repository.

 Data packages are standard conda packages that install an Intake catalog file into the user's conda environment (``$CONDA_PREFIX/share/intake``).
+A data package does not necessarily imply there are data files inside the package.
+A data package could describe remote data sources (such as files in S3) and take up very little space on disk.

-These packages are considered ``noarch`` packages, so that one package can be installed on any platform, with any version of Python.
+These packages are considered ``noarch`` packages, so that one package can be installed on any platform, with any version of Python (or no Python at all).
 The easiest way to create such a package is using a `conda build <https://conda.io/docs/commands/build/conda-build.html>`_ receipe.

-Conda-build recipes are stored in a file called ``meta.yaml``.
+Conda-build recipes are stored in a directory that contains a files like:

+  * ``meta.yaml`` - description of package metadata
+  * ``build.sh`` - script for building/installing package contents (on Linux/macOS)
+  * other files needed by the package (catalog files and data files for data packages)

 An example that packages up data from a Github repository would look like this:

 .. code-block:: yaml

+    # meta.yaml
     package:
       version: '1.0.0'
       name: 'data-us-states'